JJU115/PChess-Player/README.md

 </ul>

 <br>
-<b>Important: At this point in time the evaluation function is still incredibly simple and prone to substantive future alteration.
-As such the playing ability of PChess is below that of an infant.</b>
+<b>Important:</b> At this point in time the evaluation function is still incredibly simple and prone to substantive future alteration.
+As such the playing ability of PChess is below that of an infant.<br>

 <br>
 Additional future work in improving and documenting the program is planned.